 - Do not play audio equipment so that others can hear it.

-- Smoking is not allowed in the building or within 100 feet of the entrances.
+- Smoking and vaping is not allowed in the building or within 100 feet of the entrances.

 - Seating is limited to the number of persons for whom the furniture is designed.